gitZac/nexus/README.md

 The goal of this template is to reuse as much as possible from the *base* application that is a common part and then easily override/extend the differentiating parts per site.

-The example shows how to deploy **multiple applications from a single codebase**, rather than using a single application instance to serve multiple sites.
+The example shows how to build **multiple applications deployed separately from a single codebase**, rather than using a single application instance to serve multiple sites (multitenancy).

 Some examples on where this could be useful:
 - Multi-brand eCommerce setups